georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 ## Placinta Radu:
 -   Completed this week:
-	-Added a POST request (along with Razvan) in order to send the number of new tweets to Alexandru Oloieri's module -Cleaned up, rearranged the code
+	- Added a POST request (along with Razvan) in order to send the number of new tweets to Alexandru Oloieri's module

+	- Cleaned up, rearranged the code

 -   Plans for next week:
 	- To further optimize/clean the code.